404invalid-user/MC-status-bot/miscellaneous/Privacy_policy.md

 ---

-*If you need any more information or help feel free to contact me at `matt@cappig.ga` or preferably DM me on Discord at `Cappig#3296`.
+*If you need any more information or help feel free to contact me at `null@null.null` or preferably DM me on Discord at `!invalid-user#1234`.
 Thanks for using the bot!*